Sanibel, Florida: Beaches and seashells

 A view looking north on the beach at West Gulf Drive Beach access point #7, Sanibel, Lee County, Florida: The whitish objects are all shells, as are some of the brown objects.

 Sanibel's beaches attract visitors from all around the world, partly because of the large quantities of seashells that wash up there.
 Many sand dollars can be found, as well.
 One of the reasons for these large accumulations of shells is that Sanibel is a barrier island that is "part of a large plateau that extends out into the Gulf of Mexico for miles.
 It is this plateau that acts like a shelf for seashells to gather."
 Sanibel also has an "east-west orientation when most islands are north-south.
 Hence, the island is gifted with great sandy beaches and an abundance of shells."

-People lucky enough to find the elegant brown-spotted shell of a junonia on a Sanibel beach often get their picture in the local newspapers.
+People who find the brown-spotted shell of a junonia on a Sanibel beach often get their picture in the local newspapers.
 Junonia volutes are reasonably common living in deep water, but only rarely wash up; a beach find of a whole shell is greatly prized.
 Junonia shells can be purchased at local shell shops and are displayed at the Bailey-Matthews National Shell Museum, in some of the glass display tables at the Sanibel Cafe, and at the Sanibel Shell Fair in early March.

 Throughout the year, people come to Sanibel's beaches to gather shells.
 People are often seen bending down as they look for seashells, and this posture is known as the "Sanibel stoop".
 Beaches almost completely surround the island, with even beaches along the Sanibel Causeway that are great for fishing and windsurfing.
 Beach parking is very limited, and in high season, finding a convenient parking space can be a challenge.

 Lighthouse Beach is named after Sanibel Lighthouse, which includes a popular fishing pier and nature trails.
 The island's most secluded beach is Bowman's Beach; no hotels are in sight and the beach has a "pristine and quiet" atmosphere.